arch-r45/strataDB/README.md

 [setkey]: https://github.com/arch-r45/unearthDB/blob/main/docs/pictures/set_key.png

+> Memory and Disk Layout of an Individual Record

 How the data is laid out on disk is shown above.
 We use two 32 bit integers to determine the size of the key and values respectively.
 We then write the keys and values out in binary.
 The reason for having the key and value sizing is to avoid the need for escape characters (‘\0’) or delimiters and to be able to quickly load the key and value into character arrays upon retrieval.
 The authors of Bitcask choose to exclude any extra compression techniques and cited that compression benefits are normally very application specific.
 [4]